VolodymyrOrlov/sbt-liquibase/README.md

 # sbt-liquibase

 SBT Plugin that wraps [Liquibase](http://www.liquibase.org/) framework.
+So far it supports only a subset of Liquibase's commands but eventually new commands will be introduced.
+Also on top of existing commands we plan to add helpers which will aid in testing all changes before applying them to database.

 ## Installation & Configuration